AlexanderMisel/my_stars/README.md

 - [intoli / exodus](https://github.com/intoli/exodus) Painless relocation of Linux binaries–and all of their dependencies–without containers.
 - [ocrmypdf / OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched
 - [shijiebei2009 / CEC-Corpus](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus
-- [AppFlowy-IO / appflowy](https://github.com/AppFlowy-IO/appflowy) AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
 - [Keldos-Li / typora-latex-theme](https://github.com/Keldos-Li/typora-latex-theme) This is a theme disguising Typora into Chinese LaTeX style.